KennyTech/csci3055u-project-template/README.md

     loop(as, Nil, Nil)
   }
 ```
-What this does, is it takes first two elements of in the list, appends them to two separate lists, and loop so that all odd nodes and all even nodes are split to two different lists.
+What this does, is it takes the first two elements in the list, appends them to two separate lists, and recursively loop so that all odd nodes and all even nodes are split to two different lists.
 This is one of the initial steps of merge sort, which is a divide and conquer search algorithm, requiring a list to be split into two parts, left and right side.
+Runs in O(n) time.

 As comparison, a simple Java implementation:
 ```java